 We arrange college teaching through Balliol’s unique combination of tutorials and classes.
-In a typical week, a first-year maths student will have one or two one-hour tutorials (usually with two or three students and a tutor), and three classes lasting a total of around five hours.
-Each class is led by a tutor, and involves all the Balliol maths students taking the relevant course(s) (including Mathematics and Computer Science and Mathematics and Philosophy students where appropriate).
-The classes complement the individual attention available in tutorials by giving students and tutors an opportunity to work together on understanding challenging new topics from the courses, as well as other aspects relevant to the transition to university maths (constructing proofs, for example).
-They involve large quantities of tea and chocolate biscuits!
-The classes tend to be arranged for late afternoons and are then traditionally followed by a trip to the College Buttery, for drinks and more informal chat about maths and anything else that crops up.
+Each week, a first-year maths student will have a mix of tutorials and classes.
+A tutorial usually has two or three students and a tutor, while a class is led by a tutor, and involves all the Balliol maths students taking the relevant course(s).
+The classes complement the individual attention available in tutorials by giving students and tutors the opportunity to work together on understanding new topics from the courses, as well as other aspects relevant to the transition to university maths (constructing and writing proofs, for example).
+Classes sometimes involve tea and chocolate biscuits, and might be followed by a trip to the College Buttery, for drinks and informal chat about maths and anything else that crops up.

 Third and fourth years

 In the third and fourth years, students start to specialise more, and the teaching to complement lectures happens through intercollegiate classes (some of which are taught by Balliol tutors and Balliol graduate students).
 The Balliol tutors continue to provide support within College, through office hours, revision support, and individual meetings.